b1g0n3/MyGoproRemote/README.md

 DON'T LET THE APP WORKING WHILE YOU ARE SKINNG...FOR YOUR SAFETY AND YOUR BATTERY...

 You can send me comment and feedback here or by mail : longin.francois@gmail.com

+I used partial unfinished "GoproJavaAPI" from Adriano Gonella for my project.